Go Back

 Cream Cheese Frosting

-• 1 stick Unsalted Butter (4 ounces) Can use salted butter - see salt note
+• 1 stick Unsalted Butter (4 ounces) If using salted butter, leave out additional salt

 • 2-1/2 Cups Powdered Sugar Can reduce by 1/2 - 1 cup if less-sweet frosting is desired.
 Note this will cause frosting to be runnier in texture.